JackEasons/CamanJS/README.md

 CamanJS is very easy to extend with new filters and plugins, and it comes with a wide array of image editing functionality, which is only growing as the community makes more plugins.
 All features that are not a part of the core CamanJS library are in a [separate plugins repository](https://github.com/meltingice/CamanJS-Plugins).

-For more information, I highly recommend taking a look at the [official website](http://camanjs.com) where there is more comprehensive documentation and interactive demos.
+For more information, I highly recommend taking a look at the docs folder where there is more comprehensive documentation and interactive demos.
 You can also [read the wiki](https://github.com/meltingice/CamanJS/wiki) for some basic information about the project and how to use it.

 CamanJS is written in [Coffeescript](http://coffeescript.org) as of version 3.0. **It works both in-browser and in NodeJS.**